danc04/SimpleBankingMenu/README.md

-Banking System Project that includes the basics of object oriented programming in C++
+- Banking System Project in C++ that can add Users to a banking System using name and account #
+- Menu that allows user to add and remove users from system, search a user, add and remove user expenses, and view all of a users transactions